AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 print(attention_map_with_mask.size())
 # torch.Size([1, 1, 4, 4])  batch size, nb head, nb elem set, nb elem set
 ```
-If you hover with your mouse over the column (key) associated to the scorpion :scorpion: you will observe that the attention score is null except for itself (figure 5).
-The mask has removed illegal connections between the panda :panda:, the watermelon :watermelon: and the dragon :dragon: toward the scorpion :scorpion:.
+Suppose you hover with your mouse over the column (key) associated with the scorpion.
+In that case, you will observe that the attention score is null except for itself (figure 5).
+The mask has removed illegal connections between the panda :panda:, the watermelon :watermelon:, and the dragon :dragon: toward the scorpion :scorpion:.

 {{< plotly json="/files/plotly/masking-rl/attention_with_mask.json" height="450px" >}}
 *Figure 8 : Attention card **with** mask*

-We have clearly seen in the two previous figures that the attention maps are different and therefore the outputs will be different.
-Let's make some sanitary checks.
+We have seen in the two previous figures that the attention maps are different.
+Therefore, the outputs will be different.
+Let us make some sanitary checks.
 ```python
 # Equality test
 torch.eq(output_without_mask, output_with_mask)